 Phone: +64 9 921 9999 – ext: 5034

 Jarrod Haar is a Professor of Human Resource Management in the Department of Management and has tribal affiliations of Ngati Maniapoto and Ngati Mahuta.
 Jarrod is a Research Fellow of the Australia & New Zealand Academy of Management, an Associate Fellow of the Human Resource Institute of New Zealand (HRINZ) and won the inaugural HRINZ HR Researcher of the Year Award in 2016.
-In April 2016, he became the Deputy Director of the NZ Work Research Institute.
+In April 2016, he became the Associate Director of the NZ Work Research Institute.
 His research approach spans broadly across a wide range of management topics, but with a strong focus on Human Resource Management and Organisational Behaviour.

 Phone: +64 9 921 9999 – ext: 8546